Meet The Founders

 "All our dreams can come true if we have the courage to pursue them"

 Marianne has had a passion for working with kids since she was 11 years old.
 She started her journey as a nursing major however soon realized her true calling is working with special needs kids.
 During her time in school she volunteered at Mercy General Hospital conducting auditory screenings on newborns, worked with many families of different multicultural backgrounds, and was an ABA therapist working 1:1 and in small group sessions with kids with Autism, ADHD, ED, and CP.
 She has a B.S. in Speech Language Pathology and Audiology and obtained her SLPA license through Sacramento State University.
+She is also currently getting her Masters in School Counseling/PPS credential through Adams State University in Colorado.
 Upon graduation, Marianne worked in different therapeutic settings such as schools, private practices, in home therapy, and specialized non public schools.
 She has also worked with a variety of families throughout the Bay Area to support their child on their unique journey.
 Her passion has been running Social Groups and has been trained in Social Thinking by Michelle Garcia Winner.
 She has successfully run engaging and fun activities with kids K-12.
 She has also worked with a handful of adults with special needs.
 Some of her sessions included dancing, cooking classes, girls group, talent shows, and health and wellness groups.
 Marianne has had 13 years of experience and truly enjoys making a difference in these children’s lives.
 She is beyond excited about this program, and she feels that this will really help to change not only the kid’s lives but also the parents as well.